aarblaster/alfredBattery/README.md

 **May work on older versions of MacOS but hasn't been tested.**

 ## Installation
 1. From the [Releases](https://github.com/aarblaster/alfredBattery/releases) page download the `alfredBattery.alfredworkflow` file.
+Or download from the [Alfred Workflow Library](https://alfred.app/workflows/aarblaster/battery-level/)
 2. Open the downloaded file in Alfred.

 For more information about Alfred workflows, you can [visit the Alfred workflows site](https://www.alfredapp.com/help/workflows/).